Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Design of

-Seer introduces the Distributed Grouped Draft Server (DGDS), a distributed framework that shares speculative context across requests and instances.
-The core data structure of DGDS is the Compressed Suffix Tree (CST), which efficiently aggregates contextual statistics from multiple sequences and provides draft tokens with low complexity\footnote{The complexity is $O(p+s)$, where $p$ denotes the matching pattern length and $s$ denotes the number of speculative tokens.}.
-DGDS is designed to aggregate sequence context across requests within the same group into a unified CST, thereby providing high-quality speculative tokens to all inference instances.

-To minimize speculative decoding latency in the critical path, DGDS adopts a distributed master-worker architecture, as illustrated in Figure~\ref{fig:draft_server}.
-The system operates through four key steps:
+\systemname introduces the Distributed Grouped Draft Server (DGDS), a disaggregated SD framework specifically designed for rollout scenarios.
+As illustrated in Figure~\ref{fig:draft_server}, DGDS aggregates response pattern context across requests and instances through an independent draft server, which asynchronously distributes the context to the embedded draft client within each inference instance.
+The core data structure of DGDS is the Compressed Suffix Tree (CST), which enables sharing pattern information across multiple sequences and provides draft tokens with low complexity\footnote{The complexity is $O(p+s)$, where $p$ denotes the matching pattern length and $s$ denotes the number of speculative tokens.}.
+Unlike previous suffix tree methods~\cite{oliaro2025suffixdecoding,vllm2025} that serialize CST updates with model execution, which increases the draft time $D(B, \gamma)$, DGDS employs a distributed master-worker architecture and adopts asynchronous CST updates to minimize speculative decoding latency in the critical path.
+The detailed workflow is provided in the appendix.

-\textit{\underline{1) Asynchronous Append:}} Each inference instance runs an independent process to handle output tokens, sending newly generated tokens to DGDS identified by \texttt{group\_id}.
-To reduce communication overhead, each request batches a certain number of tokens before sending updates, which has a negligible impact on draft token quality.

-\textit{\underline{2) Global Aggregation:}} DGDS aggregates token updates from requests belonging to the same group.
-To prevent cross-request interference, DGDS isolates updates by \texttt{request\_id}, mapping each new token only to the corresponding local path in the CST.

-\textit{\underline{3) Periodic Fetch:}} Each inference instance embeds a draft client as a library component.
-This client periodically synchronizes the latest CST from DGDS.
-To reduce communication overhead, the client only fetches CSTs corresponding to requests currently being processed on its instance and supports incremental synchronization.

-\textit{\underline{4) Local Speculation:}} Inference instances perform speculation based on their local CSTs, which aggregate paths from all requests in the same group, allowing instances to share contextual statistics and obtain higher-quality draft tokens.

-During the speculation phase, DGDS introduces an adaptive speculation range mechanism to dynamically balance inference latency and prediction accuracy.
-For different model architectures, such as dense and Mixture-of-Experts (MoE) models, we pre-compute distinct speculation token thresholds for individual requests and for the overall batch based on their computational characteristics.
-According to these thresholds, instances dynamically calculate the maximum draft length based on current concurrency levels.
-When generating draft tokens, the system also filters candidates according to token occurrence frequency and confidence scores provided by the CST to improve the acceptance rate.
-This adaptive control maintains decoding accuracy while maximizing the overall throughput and efficiency of speculative decoding across distributed rollout instances.